Your Guide to Sulfate Free Skincare Products

 - SLS is what gives soaps and other products that nice rich lather, and since a lot of folks have come to associate all that bubbly-ness from toothpaste with a fresh clean mouth, toothpaste makers find it necessary to add the stuff.

 - If you have skin that is sensitive to sulfates, you will almost certainly want a sulfate free toothpaste as well.
 It's easy to get a bit of the froth runoff from your toothbrushing session onto the skin around your mouth.
 If you're a drooler, brushing your teeth right before bed can result in some SLS dribbling on down your face.
 For those with perioral dermatitis, this can be a recipe for disaster.
 Additionally, sulfates may cause or irritate canker sores.

 Now, finding a SLS free toothpaste proved to be a bit more challenging than finding a SLS free face wash or SLS free shampoo.
 Big brands Colgate and Crest do not make sulfate free toothpastes; even some so called "natural" brands (like Toms of Maine) contain sulfates.
-There are a few smaller brands, however, that fit the bill, including Sensodyne, CloSYS, Jason (fluoride Verve Ultra, and Biotene.
+There are a few smaller brands, however, that fit the bill, including Sensodyne, CloSYS, Jason (fluoride free formula only), Verve Ultra, and Biotene.
 My choice was Sensodyne ProNamel, Gentle Whitening.

 Step 4: Sulfate Free Body Wash

 I haven't made the leap yet to SLS free body wash, but once I run out of my current Dove* stockpile, I'll be making the switch.
 While it is unlikely that I'll get any body wash on my face, I do get irritation and acne on my chest and back fairly regularly.
 I figure that there is a chance that the SLS in my Dove body wash could be causing problems as well, and it makes it worth it for me to switch.